Valentine’s Day may be over but there’s always an occasion for these cute mini bacon shaped roses.

 Right before Valentine’s Day, one of my good friends sent me an email with the subject line, “I found flowers I like” and then a link to an article in the actual email.
 I was really confused at first.
 It didn’t seem like a subject she’d be talking to me about and I was convinced that her email had been hacked.
 I was so sure, I chose to open the email on my phone to avoid any computer virus.

 Once I clicked on the link, it all made sense.
 It was an article for bacon roses.
 I loved the idea, though I didn’t have enough time to prepare them for Mr. K. The original article shows how to make bacon roses that are dipped in chocolate and then put on fake plastic rose stems to make a bouquet of roses.
 While they look pretty cool, I wanted to do a more simplified version.

-I didn’t really care for dipping the bacon in chocolate.
+I’ve made Chocolate Covered Bacon before, but for these cute bacon roses I didn’t really care for dipping the bacon in chocolate.
 And I wanted edible leaves, so I put some fresh basil underneath to resemble the tiny leaves that support the rosebuds.
 You can do a quick deep fry of the basil too if you don’t like fresh basil.

 These are super easy to make.
 After eating a few, I surprised Mr. K with the rest.
 His eyes turned so big and round!
 He was one happy camper.

 - 8 pre-cooked packaged bacon strips you can also use raw bacon, you will just need to cook longer